Dear readers of ADxS.org, please forgive the disruption.

 Melancholic and atypical depression

-• In bipolar depression, a flattened cortisol stress response is found quite predominantly, otherwise a normal cortisol stress response, but never an exaggerated cortisol stress response.
+• In bipolar depression, a flattened cortisol stress response is predominantly found, as well as a normal cortisol stress response, but never an excessive cortisol stress response.

 In addition, the amylase stress response is excessive.